 - Other narcotic pain medicines (eg, codeine, hydrocodone) because they may increase the risk of tapentadol's side effects

-- Mixed agonist/antagonist pain medicines (eg, buprenorphine, butorphanol, nalbuphine, pentazocine) or naltrexone because they may decrease tapentadol's effectiveness and withdrawal may occur
+- Buprenorphine, butorphanol, nalbuphine, pentazocine, or naltrexone because they may decrease tapentadol's effectiveness and withdrawal may occur

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if tapentadol may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use tapentadol: